 Sustainable buildings are a key component of York Region's sustainable and complete communities.
-The built form plays a major role in supporting the overarching sustainability vision for the Region, by conserving energy and water, efficient use of resources and promoting net-zero carbon emission development.
+The built form plays a major role in supporting the overarching sustainability vision for York Region, by conserving energy and water, efficient use of resources and promoting net-zero carbon emission development.

-Climate change and adaptation goals cannot be achieved by the Region alone and will require partnership and efforts from all levels of government, conservation authorities, community stakeholders, businesses, the development industry and the public.
+Climate change and adaptation goals cannot be achieved by York Region alone and will require partnership and efforts from all levels of government, conservation authorities, community stakeholders, businesses, Indigenous communities, the development industry and the public.

-Objective: To mitigate and adapt to climate change, including reduce greenhouse gas emissions and improve air quality
+Objective: To mitigate and adapt to climate change, including reducing greenhouse gas emissions and improving air quality

-2.3.1 SUSTAINABLE and RESILIENT COMMUNITIES POLICIES:
+SUSTAINABLE and RESILIENT COMMUNITIES POLICIES:

-2.3.1.1 To support low carbon energy alternatives and a targeted progression toward net-zero emissions by 2051.
+2.3.20 To support low- or no-carbon energy alternatives and a targeted progression toward net-zero emissions by 2050.

-2.3.1.2 To require local municipalities to incorporate policies in their official plans that support low carbon energy alternatives and net-zero emissions by 2051.
+2.3.21 To require local municipalities to incorporate policies in their official plans that support low- or no-carbon energy alternatives and net-zero emissions by 2050.